jaegertracing/documentation/content/get-involved.md

 ## Help with coding

 Of course, there's also no shortage of opportunities to help with the actual development of Jaeger.
-The easiest way to start is with issues tagged `good-first-issue`.
+The easiest way to start is with issues labeled as [good-first-issue][].
 Note that the Jaeger project includes many different [repositories](https://github.com/jaegertracing/), covering backend components, Jaeger UI, Kubernetes tools, analytics tools, etc. Many of them have these tickets, so pick whichever area interests you the most.

-Another label to look for is `help-wanted`, which we use to tag tickets that involve features that maintainers consider promising / useful, but which are not on the immediate roadmap (after all, we all have day jobs with different priorities).
+Another label to look for is [help-wanted][], which we use to tag tickets that involve features that maintainers consider promising / useful, but which are not on the immediate roadmap (after all, we all have day jobs with different priorities).

   * Jaeger backend: [good-first-issue](https://github.com/jaegertracing/jaeger/labels/good%20first%20issue), [help-wanted](https://github.com/jaegertracing/jaeger/labels/help%20wanted)
   * Jaeger frontend: [good-first-issue](https://github.com/jaegertracing/jaeger-ui/labels/good%20first%20issue), [help-wanted](https://github.com/jaegertracing/jaeger-ui/labels/help%20wanted)